Gene Hackman is an acting legend—but his time in Hollywood was full of scandal, feuds, and bitter drama, right up until his tragic end.

 16. He Was Last Choice

 For one thing, the director of the film, William Friedkin, was extremely opposed to casting Hackman in the lead role.
-Rather than get Hackman on board, Friedkin had asked quite literally every other tough-guy actor he could—Paul Newman, Steve McQueen, Charles Bronson, I could truly go on—before finally settling for Hackman.
+Rather than get Hackman on board, Friedkin had asked quite literally every other tough-guy actor he could—Paul Newman, Steve McQueen, Charles Bronson, we could truly go on—before finally settling for Hackman.
 “Settling” being the operative word.

 17. He Hated The Violence Of The Film